Redefining My Spiritual Relationship With Self-Care As A Muslim Woman

 Fatima Zaidi

-After reading these reflections, I hope to challenge and dismantle the ludicrous stereotype that Muslim women are restricted in their pursuit of self-care, or that self-care is somehow incompatible with Islam.
+After reading these reflections, I hope to challenge and dismantle the ludicrous stereotype about Muslim women that suggests they're restricted in their pursuit of self-care, or that self-care is somehow incompatible with Islam.
 My faith is both beautiful and perfect, and through engaging with diverse Muslim women, I aim to showcase the multifaceted ways in which self-care is embraced within our Muslim community.
 Each unique perspective highlights the intersectionality of faith and personal well-being, reaffirming that self-care is not only permissible but also deeply ingrained within our religious teachings.

-We live in a world where capitalism will continue to hinder how we prioritize our health and self-care.
-However, I hope my ink — and every byline ever written by a person of color — continues to resist such systems.
+We live in a world where capitalism will continue to hinder how we prioritise our health and self-care.
+However, I hope my ink — and every byline ever written by a person of colour — continues to resist such systems.
 Let’s continue to love ourselves.

-This article is proudly published in partnership with MuslimGirl.com in honor of Muslim Women's Day, the annual global campaign to amplify the real stories, experiences and voices of Muslim women.
+This article is proudly published in partnership with MuslimGirl.com in honour of Muslim Women's Day, the annual global campaign to amplify the real stories, experiences and voices of Muslim women.